 I wrote it with the intent of being quite versatile.

 - Framing and displaying it on a teacher's desk

 - Giving a copy to each child to keep in their desk and read whenever they like

 - Sending it home prior to school starting with a teacher introduction letter

 - Sending it home at the end of the year

 - Including it in each student's keepsake/memory book

-- Placing it in each student's yearbook at the end of the year
+- Including it in a yearbook at the end of the year

 Suggestions for PARENTS include: